wrenr/pstags/README.md

     - [What if the file I tagged already exists?](#what-if-the-file-i-tagged-already-exists)
 - [What's next for pSTAGS?](#whats-next-for-pstags)
 - [License and Warranty](#license-and-warranty)

-<a id="what-does-it-do"></a>
-## What does it do?

-Your Desktop folder is so full, you forgot what your Desktop picture looks like.
-Your Downloads folder is a messy pile of thousands -

-You roll up your sleeves and slog through the mess, and after two grueling hours you've finally moved every single file to its rightful place.
-If only you had a quick, simple way to stop that from *ever* happening again...

-**Python Simple TAG Sorter (pSTAGS)** to the rescue!
-Save your files with a simple tag prefix, run the **pSTAGS** script, and your files are in their proper places.

-<a id="before-"></a>
-### Before ...

-**/Users/wren/Downloads/pic-cool->**dog-on-a-skateboard-wearing-sunglasses.jpg

-<a id="after"></a>
-### After!

-**/Users/wren/Pictures/cool/**dog-on-a-skateboard-wearing-sunglasses.jpg

 <a id="what-do-i-need-to-run-it"></a>
 ## What do I need to run it?